-How to Become a Real Estate Agent in Illinois
+Illinois Broker Pre-Licensing How to Become an Illinois Real Estate Agent

-After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, there is a final exam.
-The passing score is 70%.
+After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, you must pass a course final exam.
+The minimum passing score is 75%.

 - What is their reputation, both locally and nationally?